wellys3/FALV/README.md

 FALV - Fast ALV Grid
 http://abapblog.com/falv

+#Changes V 740.1.0.15

+New method DELETE_ALL_BUTTONS for quick clear of grid toolbar.

 #Changes V 740.1.0.14

 Small change in mass replace function - data is no longer directly move to output table but only passed to grid by set_delta_celss method.
 This is done to avoid omitting event on_data_change